mariaflores13/regression-ames-housing-prices/README.md

 ### Modeling

-I establisbed my baseline prediction and found that the R2 score is 0.
+I established my baseline prediction and found that the R2 score is 0.
 This means that indicates that the model explains none of the variability of the data.
-I was curious to see how taking the log of saleprice would affect the model so I added a column where I took the logarithm of the saleprice, that is, `train['saleprice_log'] = np.log(train['saleprice'])`.
+I was curious to see how taking the log of `saleprice` would affect the model so I added a column where I took the logarithm of the `saleprice`, that is, `train['saleprice_log'] = np.log(train['saleprice'])`.
 I set the log of sale price to be my target vector and from that, my RMSE score dropped by $10,000.
-I instantiated, fit, and train/test/split my model to get a trainig R2 score of 85% and test R2 score of 85%.
+I instantiated, fit, and train/test/split my model to get a training R2 score of 85% and test R2 score of 85%.
 The R2 scores indicates that 85% of the variability in my data can be explained by the linear model.
-After predicing `X_train`, I was able to get and RMSE score of $31,987.88.
-This indicates that, based on my Linear Regression, the model can predict the house's price is within $31,987.88 on avereage.
+After predicting `X_train`, I was able to get and RMSE score of $31,987.88.
+This indicates that, based on my Linear Regression, the model can predict the house's price is within $31,987.88 on average.

 As part of my Zillow assignment, I had to test three different models: Linear Regression, Ridge, and Lasso and compare R2.
 I used `StandardScalar()` to standardize my data.
 Standardizing and then fitting `X_train` learns the means and standard deviations of each of our features.
 Then fit and transform `X_train` and call that `Z_train` to distinguish z-scores.
 After transforming my features, I instantiated and fit the Ridge and Lasso models, and found that they produce the same R2 scores, meaning they also explain 85% of the variability in the data.